|Frequently Asked Questions

 - Be an active Licensed Appraiser in good standing.

-- Take an additional 50 hours of approved education (for a total of 200 non-duplicative hours) from a certified Appraisal Pre-license School and associate's degree from an accredited college or university.
-Note: Beginning on January 1, 2015, applicants for a Certified Residential credential must hold a Bachelor's degree, or higher, from an accredited college or university.
+- Take an additional 50 hours of approved education (for a total of 200 non-duplicative hours) from a certified Appraisal Pre-license School and a Bachelor's degree, or higher, from an accredited college or university.
 See complete requirements by clicking here.

-- Accumulate an additional 500 experience hours after becoming a Licensed Appraiser (for a total of 2500 experience hours) and have a minimum of 24 months work experience, as outlined in the Appraiser Experience Schedule (for experience prior to 2015) .
-For experience obtained beginning 2015, use this Appraiser Experience Schedule.
+- Accumulate an additional 500 experience hours after becoming a Licensed Appraiser (for a total of 2500 experience hours) and have a minimum of 24 months work experience.
+Mass appraisers must have minimum of 36 months of work experience.
+Document experience on the following forms:

 - Apply to sit for the Certified Residential Appraiser exam by submitting to the Division the following items along with the checklist: